mehmetakifdevops/Flask_App_Project/README.md

 Solution_with_Vagrant includes solution with Vagrant.

-Solution_with_Docker includes solution with Docker.
+Alternative_Solution_with_Docker includes solution with Docker.

 Please first try to Vagrant Solution